Thailand: Chiang Mai to Bangkok by Train

 Bangkok appeared like a miracle on a blazing red and orange horizon

 It actually took twelve hours of travel for us to arrive in Bangkok.
+Which was two hours longer than expected.

-But my dear friend and I still talk about taking that legendary journey from Chiang Mai to Bangkok by train.
+Despite this, my dear friend and I still talk about taking that legendary journey from Chiang Mai to Bangkok by train.

 It felt like an adventure.
 We’re sure we’ll be retelling the story of those twelve hours well into our old age.
+It was certainly all we’d hoped for regarding an authentic and culturally immersive experience.
+And one we wouldn’t have had if we’d simply taken the Chiang Mai to Bangkok flight or Chiang Mai Bangkok bus.

 We laughed about it then and we laugh about it now, and happily reminisce about that special time we had together, travelling across Thailand from Chiang Mai to Bangkok by train.
+For further reading see all my posts on Thailand!

 The legendary journey from Chiang Mai to Bangkok by train